 Podcasts and radio programs can be a great introduction to different kinds of academic topics, and can be great tools to use in the classroom setting.
 Below, we list several linguistically relevant podcasts, with some episode recommendations that focus on topics related to AAL.

-The Black Language Podcast - A new podcast hosted by Anansa Benbow, "dedicated to talking about Black people and our languages, and the beauty, rawness, and complicatedness of our various realities.
+The Black Language Podcast - A podcast hosted by Anansa Benbow throughout 2020, "dedicated to talking about Black people and our languages, and the beauty, rawness, and complicatedness of our various realities.

 Code Switch - Code Switch, a NPR podcast hosted by a team of journalists, including Gene Demby, Shereen Marisol Meraji, and Karen Grigsby Bates, discuss the overlapping themes of race, ethnicity and culture.
 Several of their episodes touch on language in the African American community directly or indirectly, including clips such as "Why Chaucer Said 'Ax' instead of 'Ask' and why some still do", "Challenging the whiteness of public radio", and articles like "The Journey from 'Colored' to 'Minorities' to 'People Of Color'".